vagkaratzas/nextflow-beginners-workshop/README.md

 Finally, we have used the `collectFile` Nextflow operator to concatenate all filtered fasta chunks back into a single file.

 Command to run: `nextflow run main.nf -resume`

+Switch to the Lesson-5 branch with `git checkout Lesson-5` to continue.